SaveOnEnergy.com® is not affiliated with Public Power.

 As a retail energy company, Public Power sells energy supply plans to consumers.
 This process takes place in the energy marketplace where consumers can select a plan that best fits them.

-When exploring a marketplace, consumers generally find two kinds of supply rates.
-Stable-rate supply plans are set to a specific rate per kilowatt-hour over the course of a predetermined amount of time.
+When shopping for a supply plan, consumers will generally find two kinds of rates.
+Fixed-rate supply plans are set to a specific rate per kilowatt-hour over the length of their contract.
 Monthly bills may vary, but the supply rate will remain constant.
 Variable-rate supply plans are determined based on the market value of energy.
 Monthly bills with a variable-rate supply plan may be different every month, based on the supply rate.
-Consumers can take advantage of low supply rates during market lows, but will have to pay premium supply rates during market highs.

 The utility is still responsible